 “Quite simply, the value of marketing properties is negligible, and we are not in the business of taking money from our clients without producing something in return.”

 In the world of cell tower leasing, patience is a virtue.
 There is no use spinning your marketing wheels in an attempt to entice a carrier to use a property that doesn’t fit their network infrastructure needs.
-And since that information is proprietary, you’ll never be able to find out if your site meets those specifications.
-So rather than giving up 25% or 50% of your future revenue, we recommend that you just sit tight.
+Since that information is proprietary, you’ll never be able to find out if your site meets those specifications.
+Rather than giving up 25% or 50% of your future revenue, we recommend that you just sit tight.